Water leaks on public property

 - Flush as soon as the test has been completed as food colouring may stain the cistern.

-Leaks ar the property owner's responsibility, and we suggest you contact a licensed plumber to investigate.
+Leaks on private property are the owner's responsibility and we suggest you contact a licensed plumber to investigate.

 Important to note: customers regularly have leaks in excess of 2,000 litres per day with no evidence of water on the surface.
 Pipes crack underground, often under driveways and walls, and the water simply flows underground and does not surface.
-It is important therefore for customers to proactively check their water meter for possible leaks on a regular basis.
+It is important for customers to proactively check their water meter for possible leaks on a regular basis.

 If you have had a leak repaired on your property you may be eligible for a one off Water Consumption Charge Adjustment (PDF).
 Your application will be assessed in accordance with Unitywater's Concealed Leaks Policy (PDF) as a rebate may not be applicable to all customers.